What to expect

 3. Do you take my insurance?

-Pelvic Health Center of Santa Barbara is currently not contracted with any insurance carriers, with the exception of Medicare.
+Pelvic Health Center of Santa Barbara is currently not contracted with any insurance carriers.
 What we can provide you with is a super bill for your visits, which you can send into your insurance provider.
 If you are covered for out of network physical therapy benefits, you may be refunded some of your money, but this is not guaranteed.

 4. What is the cost per visit?